codeaudit/SayKitSDK/README.md

 # SayKit SDK (Developer Preview)
-The UI framework for voice enabled applications on iOS.
+The conversational UI framework for voice enabled applications on iOS.

 Currently available as a developer preview (version 0.8).